DUI Drugs in Georgia

 Richard Lawson has co-authored a book on DUI Drugs and DUI Prescription Drugs.
-He puts 20 years of legal experience defensing DUI Drug Cases in Georgia.
+He puts more than 25 years of legal experience defensing DUI Drug Cases in Georgia.
 As a former DUI Prosecutor, he is uniquely qualified to look for defenses in your case.
 The mere consumption of drugs does NOT mean you are guilty of DUI.
 This is the biggest misconception.

 Most attorneys do not understand the concept that the consumption of drugs does not equal guilt.
 Most lawyer look at the crime lab report and see drugs and assume guilt.
 They fail to look to see if the drugs themselves are actually at levels that ACTUALLY IMPAIR THE DRIVER.
 That is the key fact and it is lost on some many people, including so called Georgia DUI Lawyers.

 There Are Defenses to DUI Drugs in Georgia - No One Is Automatically Guilty, Even if There are Drugs Your System:

 What does the law actually say about DUI-Drugs in Georgia?

 Georgia's DUI Statute, O.C.G.A. § 40-6-391, covers not only offenses related to driving under the influence of alcohol, but also offenses related to driving under the influence of drugs, both legal and contraband.
 Essentially, O.C.G.A. § 40-6-391 contains three (3) major provisions pertaining to DUI-Drugs:

 - A person shall not drive while under the influence of any drug to the extent that it is less safe for the person to drive.